Sohrab, My Wife and the Prophet

 You might call it an obsession:

 Women are not expected to wear any fragrances when going out in public, only men.
-The Prophet held that perfume worn by a woman was incitement to lust and we would not want to have that, especially during prayer.
+For Muhammad, perfume worn by a woman was an incitement to lust and we would not want that.

-God's Messenger recommended using henna for more than hair colouring:
+He recommended using henna for more than hair colouring.

-For eye makeup (and perhaps protection from the sun) he usually used khol an ancient eye cosmetic made by grinding galena (lead sulfide) and other ingredients such as animal fat.
-Some believers will have khol circles around their eyes and orange strands in their beard as a sign of affinity with the Prophet’s grooming habits.
+For eye makeup (and protection from the sun) he usually used kohl an ancient eye cosmetic made by grinding galena (lead sulfide) and other ingredients such as animal fat.
+Some believers will have kohl circles around their eyes and orange strands in their beard as a sign of affinity with their Prophet’s grooming habits.

 Bernard Payeur, October 9, 2011